Azure/azure-sdk-for-go/documentation/developer_setup.md

 ## Write Tests

-Testing is built into the go toolchain as well with the `testing` library.
+Testing is built into the Go toolchain as well with the `testing` library.
 The testing infrastructure located in the `sdk/internal` directory takes care of generating recordings, establishing the mode a test is being run in (options are "recording", "playback", "live-no-playback"), and reading environment variables.

 A simple test for `aztables` is shown below:
 ```golang